denis-torre/qibs-crispr-workshop/README.md

 - Experiment 2: Kieffer differentiation protocol, Day 3
 - Experiment 3: Kroon differentiation protocol, Day 3

-To start, we will perform quality control and trimming on a single FASTQ file (Experiment_1_GFPpos_R1_001.fastq.gz) to demonstrate the workflow.
+To start, we will perform quality control and trimming on a single FASTQ file (`Experiment_1_GFPpos_R1_001.fastq.gz`) to demonstrate the workflow.

 Next, we will analyze the processed count files for all experiments located in the `/home/fs01/det4016/qibs-crispr-workshop/det4016/qibs-crispr-workshop/crispr_data/02-mageck_count` directory.

 ### 3. Setup working directory
 ---
-Create a working directory for this workshop and navigate into it:
+Create a working directory for this workshop and navigate to it:
 ```bash
 # Create directory name variable:
 workdir=/athena/qibs_class/scratch/$(whoami)/workshopCRISPR